What first-time home buyers need to know

 Shared ownership

-You buy a percentage of your home from the landlord—usually the council or a local housing association—and then rent the remaining share from them at a reduced rate.
-The share you buy is typically between 25% and 75%, and this must be paid via a repayment mortgage or personal savings.
+You buy a percentage of your home from the landlord—usually a council or a local housing association—and then rent the remaining share from them at a reduced rate – usually around 2.75% of the value of the property per year.
+The share you buy is typically between 10% and 75%, and this must be paid for via a repayment mortgage or personal savings.

 In the future, you then have the option to buy further shares in your home from the landlord.
 Some schemes only allow you to buy up to a certain percentage (such as 80%), so you should check the particular scheme meets your requirements before entering into it.